steand/optolink/README.md

 It supports on the northbound the concept of openhab2 things.

 ##Build
-The application is develop in Eclipse (Luna) with marven support.
+The application is develop in Eclipse (Luna) with maven support.
-Requierd Lib's: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Marven install. jar file is found in the folder ./traget
+Requierd Lib's: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Maven install. jar file is found in the folder ./traget

 ##Install & running